Wildhoney/Switzerland/README.md

 }));
 ```

-> Note: You need to import `element` even for JSX, and JSX will be compiled to `virtual-dom`.
+> Note: You need to import `element` even for JSX, as the JSX will be compiled to `virtual-dom` vtrees.

 Interestingly due to Switzerland's focus on interoperability you are now able to use `swiss-cheese` as a standard HTML component thanks to [Custom Elements](https://www.w3.org/TR/custom-elements/).